ACETeleop/ACETeleop/README.md

 - **H1** with **Inspire Hand**
 - **GR-1** with **Gripper**

-We will continue to update and expand the list of supported robots and end-effectors.
+Welcome to update and expand the list of supported robots and end-effectors!

 ## Prepare:
 ```python